dplanitzer/Serena/README.md

    ```

 The run.sh shell script will automatically fire up the FS-UAE Amiga emulator and configure it to emulate an A4000 machine.

+It may be that if you invoke the makefile or run.sh script that it looks like as if nothing is happening.
+A likely reason for this effect is that the Gatekeeper process in macOS is blocking one of the tools that the makefile or run.sh is trying to invoke from running.
+You will have to give permission to macOS to run those tools.
+Go to the General tab in the Security & Privacy pane in the macOS System Preferences application to grant permission.

 ## License